-Extended Phase I Investigation
+6 Extended Phase I Investigation

-The background research and Phase I field survey conducted for the project identified a possible extension of P-56-000243 and a possible unrecorded archaeological deposit elsewhere in the project site.
+The background research and Phase I field survey conducted for the project identified a possible extension of P-56-000243 Confidential information removed from public review.
 To identify the presence or absence of a subsurface deposit associated with these cultural resources, Rincon conducted an Extended Phase I (XPI) investigation.